Jeremie-R/Jeremie-R/README.md

-👋 Hi,
+👋  Hi, <br>
-I’m Jeremie Robeerini - @Jeremie-R
+I’m Jeremie Robeerini

-UX Designer in Stockholm, like dancing, visiting places and just relaxing.
+UX Designer in Stockholm, like dancing, visiting places and just relaxing. <br>
 Learning a bit of code here and there

 [Design Portfolio](https://jeremie.roberrini.com/)